 Dr. Jeanette Pope joined the Department of Geosciences at DePauw University in 2002 and is now an Associate Professor and the Faculty Sustainability Coordinator.
 She teaches several environmental geoscience courses, including hydrogeology, geochemistry, and environmental science seminar.
 She hopes that her classes are pathways to more sophisticated understandings of the powerful, interacting physical and chemical systems that govern our planet.
 She is also working with DePauw students and the Big Walnut Creek Watershed Alliance to determine the effects of agricultural runoff on water quality.

 Associate Professor of English and Associate Chair of the English Department

 Greg Schwipps received his M.F.A. from Southern Illinois University at Carbondale and his B.A. from DePauw University.
 He is the co-author of the second edition of Fishing For Dummies, and his novel, What This River Keeps, won a Eugene and Marilyn Glick Indiana Authors Award in 2010.
 He lives with his wife and two boys in Greencastle, Indiana.

 Former Sustainability Director

-Carol brings to DePauw's Sustainability program her experience in both academia and industry finding common ground among people with diverse interests.
-She hopes to cultivate a program that is inclusive of both the DePauw community and the local, regional, national, and global communities.
+Carol brought to DePauw's Sustainability program her experience in both academia and industry finding common ground among people with diverse interests.
+She cultivated a program that is inclusive of both the DePauw community and the local, regional, national, and global communities.
 Carol holds advanced degrees in urban planning, counseling psychology, organizational development, and human and organizational systems.